iot2tangle/ESP32/http/README.md

 ## Debugging
-If configured correctly, *ESP32* should be sending data to the gateway.
+If configured correctly, *ESP32* should be sending data to the gateway automatically.
 However, you may want to verify that it is running on *ESP32*.

 The code continuously sends information out the **serial port**, so it can read the serial port to see what is happening and detect errors.